alexvictoor/react-tdd-handson/README.md

 This kind of components are called stateless components.
 React components can also be stateful.
 Stateful components have an internal state and can have methods called during the component lifecycle.
+If you want to learn more about React, you can jump directly to the middle of [Facebook tutorial](https://facebook.github.io/react/docs/tutorial.html#hook-up-the-data-model) .
+You just need to translate the code into TypeScript :)